RaulGalindoIIMAS/RaulGalindoIIMAS.github.io/pt/_posts/2019-06-07-mixed-databases.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_divulgation_evolutionary_computation_bioinformatics
+lng_pair: id_mixed_databases
-title: Divulgación de cómputo evolutivo en bioninformática
+title: Códigos numéricos en bases de datos mixtas

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml